 When it comes to tidal waters, fishing is dependent on tides.
 Many anglers target the incoming tide as opposed to the outgoing tide.
 A guide or tackle shop will have information on tides and best places to do so, but we’ve got some tips here:

-- The Miramichi river system in spring is great for Stripers and spring Salmon, and summer through fall for Salmon or Kelt.
+- The Miramichi river system in spring is great for Stripers and spring Salmon (kelt), and summer through fall for Bright Salmon.

 - The Fredericton area (Saint John River) from June to November, is where you want to go for Musky and Stripers,